 Apache Red Bean

 High yield of red seeds, similar to kidney beans.
 The pods turn bright red to signal the green shellout stage for succotash.
 The dry beans can be used for soup or chilli.
-There is an initiative underway to reintroduce this variety to Native American farmers.
+There is an initiative underway to reintroduce this variety back to Native American farmers.

 Climbing dry bean, but also an excellent green bean.
 From Lenape tribe in Delaware, USA, and preserved among Quaker farmers.
 Vines will grow 6-7 feet with rose-pink flowers, pods turning purple when ripe, seeds blue, blue-black when dried.
 Also known as the “Treaty Bean”.
 Very attractive plant and beans.
 Pods are small but are an excellent green bean that is also very cold tolerant in Spring.